-Bank Inpatient physiotherapist
+Bank Inpatient Physiotherapist

-Spire Bristol Hospital has an exciting opportunity for an Inpatient Physiotherapist to join our experienced and dynamic team in a bank/ad hoc role.
+Spire St Anthony's Hospital has an exciting opportunity for an Inpatient Physiotherapist to join our experienced and dynamic team in a bank/ad hoc role.

+Our multispecialty unit will give you the opportunity to expand your skills and expertise.
+We have six operating theatres covering a wide range of specialities and procedures including Ortho, Gynae, Cardio-thoracic and many other surgical specialties.

+Founded in 1904, Spire St Anthony's Hospital delivers care through skilled and dedicated staff working together.
+With a completed £27m development investment, we provide very high quality healthcare to patients around Sutton, Epsom, Surrey and South London.

 Duties and Responsibilities